Lielpedis/VentspilsITC/README.txt

+//This project was made in 48 hours at the speed of 3 men

-The final version is in the Folder "The Big Bang"
+//The final version is in the Folder "The Big Bang"

 In order to play the game you need to have GDevelop or go to the gdevelop website - https://gdevelop-app.com/

-In GDevelop video playing is a experimental object, that is why we have the videos in a seperate folder "The Big Bang\video"
+//In GDevelop video playing is a experimental object,
+//that is why we have the videos in a seperate folder "The Big Bang\video"

 The game starts with this scene - "Video1"